Atmosera-CoPilot-Dev/self-paced/README.md

-# Self Paced Exercises for GitHub Copilot
+# Self Paced Exercises for GitHub Copilot and Copilot Chat

 This repository contains short exercises in a variety of popular languages, designed to help you learn how to use GitHub Copilot.
 Each exercise is designed to be completed in 15 to 30 minutes.